 The Awards Director will notify the nominator of the nominee who will receive the WBEA award.
 The nominator will contact the winners’ supervisors to provide support for the winner.
 The nominator will ensure that the winner is present at the WBEA awards ceremonies.

 If a nominee is not selected for the award the first year of nomination, the nomination may be considered the next year.
 Contact the Awards Director to request that the application be considered again.
 If editing is required, a new application must be submitted following the guidelines by the deadline date.

+Nominees receiving less than an average of 75 points will not be considered for the award.

 Eligibility: